netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

     and more.
 -   A [kube-proxy collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/k8s_kubeproxy), which
     also runs on each node and monitors latency and the volume of HTTP requests to the proxy.
--   A [cgroups collector](/collectors/cgroups.plugin/README.md), which collects metrics about each container running on your k8s cluster.
+-   A [cgroups collector](/collectors/cgroups.plugin/README.md), which collects CPU, memory, and bandwidth metrics for each container running on your k8s cluster.

-These methods work together to help you troubleshoot performance or availablility issues across your Kubernetes infrastructure.
+By following this guide, you'll learn how to discover, explore, and take away insights from each of these layers in your Kubernetes cluster.
 Let's get started.

 ## Prerequisites